tiskw/random-fourier-features/examples/README.md

 ## Gaussian Process Regression using Random Fourier Features

-An example of Gaussian process regression using random fourier features.
+An example of Gaussian process regression using random Fourier features.
 See [README.md](./gpc_for_mnist/README.md) for more details.

 <div align="center">